bekk/bekk-christmas/post/talks/the-biological-history-of-stage-freight.md

 ### Mismatch

 Evolution is a very slow design process as it takes many generations for even the most important adaptations to become a part of our nature.
 Even fundamental traits like [being able to digest a new easily available energy source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3048992/) will take one hundred thousand years to become common.
-(URL: )
 As a result, our emotions are not perfectly designed to reflect how dangerous a situation really is in modern life.
 Speaking up in front of an audience is not a matter of life and death.
 Not now.. but it probably was in most of our earlier history.
 And because evolution takes ages to redesign us to match this new reality, “stage fright” is still part of our psychological wiring.